denzelrenner/LIFE4136-Group1-Rotation2/README.md

   4.Replace the accession code names at the tip of the tree by clicking on the accession code (i.e XP_009106205.1), navigating to `label`, then select `edit label` and replace it with its Genus and Species

 ### g10577

 1.Made a new fasta file of a multiple sequence alignment using the top BLASTp hits with the g10577_tetraploid_GATK_>0.75 amino acid sequence

-2.Uploaded the fasta file into MEGA11: Align -> Edit/Build Alignment -> Retrieve sequences from a file -> `input.fasta`
+2.Uploaded the fasta file into MEGA11: Align -> Edit/Build Alignment -> Retrieve sequences from a file -> `g10577_homologs.fasta`

 3.Produced a multiple sequence alignment by navigating to the tool bar and selecting Alignment: Alignment -> Align by ClustalW -> select all -> used default parameters except for Delay Divergent Cutoff (%) and selected 45%.